nspin/nspin.github.io/resume.md

 *December 2015*

 *   Worked with a team of experienced engineers on a cutting-edge virtualized storage system.
-*   Build debugging utilities for deserializing intermediate data from a long-running space reclamation process.
+*   Built debugging utilities for deserializing intermediate data from a long-running space reclamation process.

 **Software Engineering Intern**, *Pismo Investments, Waltham, MA*